erdelp/inception-tuto/README.md

 ---

+## WARNING

+### Remember to destroy your VPS once you're done with the project.
+If you do not YOU WILL BE CREDITED ONCE THE 200$ CREDIT RUN OUT !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+---

 ## Further setup, access your server online with a domain name !!

 Remember to install comfort application like VIM, Chromium, oh-my-bash, it will make all this easier.